 Table of content:

-But how will you know that your product serves all these things without launching it in the market?
+How will you know that your product serves all the above-mentioned things before launching it in the market?
 How to evaluate a business idea?

 Pretty simple!
 Answer the following question before you go ahead to launch your product:

 No matter how good a product’s features are, they are often secondary to the reason why a customer chooses to buy it.
 The reason is simple; the user purchases the product to solve a real-world problem for themselves.